infosecboy/subdomain-alive-checker/README.md

 # subdomain-alive-checker
-It takes a file containing list of subdomains of a website and checks iif it is responding to ping requests or not
+It takes a file containing list of subdomains of a website and checks if it is responding to ping requests or not Useful in bug bounties